gkaguirrelab/MelanopsinMR_EyeTracking/README.md

 # MelanopsinMR_EyeTracking
-Code used for eye tracking with the LiveTrackAV device for the MelanopsinMR project.
+Project repo with code used for eye tracking with the LiveTrackAV device for the MelanopsinMR project.